- 360° rotating camera with motion tracking

 Like Canary, Angee is a camera that has an extra set of sensors for measuring your indoor air quality.
 It measures the temperature and humidity, and if it notices that something is amiss, it will let you know via a push notification.

 An even smarter smart home feature present in Angee is voice control.
-If you're familiar with Amazon Echo, Angee works the same.
-Angee responds whenever you say the wake word, "Angee".
+If you're familiar with Amazon Echo, Angee works similarly but with fewer features.
+Angee responds whenever you say the wake word, "Angee."
 For now, Angee can only do basic things.
 It can remind you of your schedule, answer questions, and turn around (for privacy) on your command.
 What's helpful about Angee's voice control is that it can respond to questions about activity.
 For example, you can ask Angee what time your child left.
 Using data gathered from the Security Tags, Angee can tell you the answer.

 Angee listens and responds in four languages: English, Spanish, French, and German.